Geometric decomposition of information flow: New insights into information thermodynamics: Main results

 for $\alpha \in \{X, Y \}$; i.e., the housekeeping information flow coincides with the total information flow in the steady state.
 If the system is detailed balanced, we generally have $\Current^*(\Pz) = \Current(\Pz)$ and we obtain

 for $\alpha \in \{X, Y \}$ and any $\Pz$, which means that the housekeeping information flow is absent if the system is detailed balanced.

-We interpret the physical meanings of the housekeeping information flow $\iflowhk_\alpha(\Pz)$ and the excess information flow $\iflowex_\alpha (\Pz)$.
+The physical relevance of the housekeeping and excess information flow can also be demonstrated by the fact that they generalize the properties of information flow.
+From Eq.~\eqref{current_antisymmetry}, we find that the housekeeping information flow satisfies the antisymmetric relation for any distribution $\Pxy$:

+According to Eq.~\eqref{eq:housekeeping_stationary}, the antisymmetric relation of steady-state information flow [Eq.~\eqref{antisymmetry_information_flow}] is reproduced from this equality if $\Pxy$ is chosen as $\Pxy^\mathrm{st}$.
+Combining this property with Eq.~\eqref{iflow_derivative} further implies that the time derivative of the mutual information is solely determined by the excess information flow:

+Let us conclude this section with some additional comments on housekeeping and excess information.
 Originally, information flow $\iflow_\alpha (\Pz)$ in Eq.~\eqref{information_flow} represents the change in mutual information caused by the time evolution in subsystem $\alpha \in \{X, Y\}$.
-From Eq.~\eqref{conservative_information_flow}, we see that it only consists of the excess contribution if the detailed balance condition is satisfied; if not, $\iflow_\alpha (\Pz)$ potentially consists of two distinct modes.
-Specifically, $\iflowhk_\alpha$ will arise with $\Currenthk (\Pz)$ not vanishing.
+From Eq.~\eqref{conservative_information_flow}, we see that it consists only of the excess contribution if the detailed balance condition is satisfied; if not, $\iflow_\alpha (\Pz)$ potentially consists of two distinct modes.
+Specifically, $\iflowhk_\alpha$ arises when $\Currenthk (\Pz)$ does not vanish.
 As already explained, $\Currenthk (\Pz)$ represents the cyclic contribution in the whole dynamics, given as a sum of cyclic currents; therefore, we can interpret $\iflowhk_\alpha$ as quantifying the ``cyclic'' mode in the information flow.
 Since the cyclic current leaves the total distribution unchanged, the housekeeping information flow does not change the mutual information [Eq.~\eqref{information_flow_derivative_excess}].
 Nevertheless, $\iflowhk_X$ and $\iflowhk_Y$ have non-zero values, which are balanced as in Eq.~\eqref{iflowhk_antisymmetry}.
 Reproducing the antisymmetric relation for the total information flow in the steady state, this relation reveals that the housekeeping information flow provides the information flow required to maintain the nonequilibrium steady state.
-On the other hand, $\iflowex_\alpha(\Pz)$ can be interpreted as the ``conservative'' mode, since it arises from $\Current^* (\Pz)$, which is conjugate to a conservative force.
-Because $\Current^* (\Pz)$ gives the time evolution of $\Pz$ in the continuity equation [Eq.~\eqref{modified_continuity_eq}], this mode substantially changes the mutual information, and thus, Eq.~\eqref{information_flow_derivative_excess} holds.
-In the steady state, the mutual information does not change over time.
-In fact, $\iflowex_\alpha$ also vanishes in the steady state.